Alton, Illinois: Geography

 Alton is located on the Mississippi River above the mouth of the Missouri River.
 Most of Alton is located on bluffs overlooking the river valley.
 The Meeting of the Great Rivers National Scenic Byway runs along the Alton riverfront.
-A monument and observatory tower, Confluence Tower, located next to the confluence of the Missouri and Mississippi Rivers in neighboring Hartford, IL, has been constructed to provide an overview of the Great Rivers area.
+A monument and observatory tower, Confluence Tower, located next to the confluence of the Missouri and Mississippi Rivers in neighboring Hartford, Illinois, has been constructed to provide an overview of the Great Rivers area.
 This point also marks the beginning of the famous Lewis and Clark Expedition.
 Also on the river at Alton is Lock and Dam 26, the newest and busiest lock and dam complex on the main channel of the Mississippi River.
 Adjacent to it on the Illinois side is the National Great Rivers Museum, which features tours of the dam itself several times per day.
-On the Missouri side is the Audubon Center at Riverlands, which is one of the best places in the world to view birds, as it lies near where the Mississippi Flyway merges the flight paths of the Mississippi, Illinois, and Missouri rivers.
+On the Missouri side, the Audubon Center at Riverlands, is one of the best places in the world to view birds, as it lies near where the Mississippi Flyway merges the flight paths of the Mississippi, Illinois, and Missouri Rivers.
 Also adjacent to the Audubon Center is the Jones-Confluence Point State Park, where one can stand at the confluence of the Missouri and Mississippi Rivers.

-According to the 2010 census, Alton has a total area of 16.736 sqmi, of which 15.47 sqmi (or 92.44%) is land and 1.266 sqmi (or 7.56%) is water.
+According to the 2010 census, Alton has a total area of 16.736 sqmi, of which 1.266 sqmi (or 7.56%) are covered by water.

 The National Great Rivers Museum is located at the new Lock and Dam No. 26, or Melvin Price Locks and Dam.
 The lock and dam are open for tours.
 The lock is a favorite spot to watch bald eagles, which feed on fish coming up in waters below the dam.
 A large bird sanctuary is located in an area of floodplain and wetlands on the west side of the river.